Demons 2: Production

 After the financial success of Demons in Italy, a sequel began development.
 The script for the film took several months to develop and according to director Lamberto Bava, Sergio Stivaletti took part in some script writing sessions.
 Demons 2 began shooting on May 19, 1986 just seven months after the release of the first film.
 Actor Bobby Rhodes was brought back to act in the second film as Hank, a gym trainer.
 The film was filmed on location in Hamburg and at De Paolis In.Ci.R.
 Studios in Rome.

 According to Bava, Argento did not interfere in his shooting, stating that "Dario, like few people, is one of those who persuades you to give your best... and I must say that at the same time he fully respected my role as the director."
 Argento did visit the set of the film regularly but never gave direction on the film.
 Both Bava and Argento purposely lowered down the violent scenes in the film in order to receive a V.M.14 rating in Italy.

+Sergio Stivaletti created an animatronic demon for the film nicknamed "Menelik", which was later said to have been copied from the creatures of Gremlins.
+Stivaletti denied the connection, stating that the inspiration behind the character was the painting Triptych of the Temptation of St. Anthony.